nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case ends.

-* 1b.
-Person details are invalid or missing compulsory fields.
-    * 1b1.
-BookCoin To The Moon shows an error message and prompts the user to reenter their command.

 **Extensions**

 * 1a.
 The person to be added is already in the system.
     * 1a1.
 BookCoin To The Moon shows an error message.

   Use case ends.

 **Use case: UC04 - Delete a venue**